The main benefit about your student-athlete attending A4 Academy is that you get to be 100% in charge of their curriculum.

 -

-Acellus Academy: $249/month - work at your own pace through an accredited fully online program that credits count towards a highschool diploma.
+Acellus Academy: $249/month - work at your own pace through an accredited fully online program that credits count towards a high school diploma and ensure your student-athlete is NCAA eligible.

 Fees vary from $75-$250 for these programs.